findCP/findCPcli/README.md

 ```

 ### Refine model with FVA
-findcpcli can generate a new model in which the flux bounds of the reactions have been updated with the values obtained in the computation of FVA .
+findCPcli can generate a new model in which the flux bounds of the reactions have been updated with the values obtained in the computation of FVA .
 In this way the model can receive a different topology and the number of chokepoints, essential reactions or dead reactions, among others, can vary.